Ahmad Ali Butt

 Ahmad Ali Butt (born 6 March 1976) is a Pakistani actor, comedian, keyboardist, rapper, singer-songwriter, voice actor and television host.

 Early life and family background

 Ahmad Ali Butt was born on 6 March 1976 in Karachi into a family of Kashmiri ancestry.

 He is a maternal grandson of the Azamgarh-born film director Shaukat Hussain Rizvi and actress and playback singer Noor Jehan, and son of the late singer Zil-e-Huma.

 His father, Raheel Butt, was a jeweller well known in Lahore's ethnic Kashmiri community.
-Under the name Aqeel, he was also an actor, playing supporting roles in different movies of the 1960s and the 1970s, such as Heer Ranjha (1970).
+Under the name Aqeel, he was also an actor, playing supporting roles in movies in the 1960s and the 1970s, such as Heer Ranjha (1970).